justinrice-dev/backToBasics/ReadMe.md

 - Mocha
 - Chai

-If you want a challenge, set up a function that goes and gets the reuslts from this api:
+If you want a challenge, set up a function that goes and gets the results from this api:

 ```
 https://my.api.mockaroo.com/people.json?key=f656cb80
 ```

 ### Working with this project
+1. Fork this repository.
+2. Clone it to your computer

-1. Open this folder and its contents within your favorite editor.
+3. Open this folder and its contents within your favorite editor.
-2. Within the terminal run the following command
+4. Within the terminal run the following command

 ```
 npm install -g mocha chai